 Subprime auto lending refers to vehicle financing provided to borrowers with credit scores typically below 620, who are considered higher-risk by traditional lending standards.
 These loans often carry higher interest rates-ranging from 10% to 25% APR-to compensate lenders for the increased default risk, but they provide crucial access to transportation for millions of Americans who might otherwise be unable to purchase a vehicle.

-The subprime auto lending market represents approximately $200 billion in outstanding loans and serves as a vital stepping stone for credit rebuilding, making it an essential component of the broader auto finance ecosystem.
+The subprime auto lending market represents a significant portion of the overall auto finance industry and serves as a vital stepping stone for credit rebuilding, making it an essential component of the broader auto finance ecosystem.

-Lenders must now provide a standardized "Subprime Lending Disclosure" document that clearly outlines total loan costs, payment schedules, and alternative financing options.
-This document includes a side-by-side comparison showing how different down payment amounts affect your monthly payments and total interest paid.
+Many progressive lenders now voluntarily provide comprehensive disclosure documents that clearly outline total loan costs, payment schedules, and how different down payment amounts affect your monthly payments and total interest paid.
+This transparency helps borrowers make better-informed decisions.

 What New Lending Programs Are Available for Subprime Borrowers in 2025?